Charlotte Mardyn: Lord Byron

-In 1816 rumours circulated that Lady Byron had discovered Mardyn at her dining table and had fled the marital home in a carriage, her belief being that Mrs. Mardyn was another of her husband's mistresses and that she had caught the couple in the act.
+In 1816, rumours circulated that Lady Byron had discovered Mardyn at her dining table and had fled the marital home in a carriage, believing that Mrs. Mardyn was another of her husband's mistresses and that she had caught the couple in the act.
 As a result, Mardyn was described as "An actress at Drury-Lane of unsavoury reputation rumoured to have eloped with Byron in 1815".

-An alternative and more innocent (but possibly less likely) version of the incident was that, as a leading member of the Committee of Management of the Theatre Royal, Drury Lane Byron had been visited at his home by Mrs Mardyn who was anxious to prevent a rival actress from gaining a coveted role.
+An alternative and innocent (but possibly less likely) version of the incident was that, as a leading member of the Committee of Management of the Theatre Royal, Drury Lane Byron had been visited at his home by Mrs. Mardyn who was anxious to prevent a rival actress from gaining a coveted role.
 A violent storm erupting as Mardyn was about to leave Byron's home he was about to send her home in his own carriage when Lady Byron appeared on the scene and cancelled the order for the carriage with the servants.
 On Lord Byron then calling for his wife's carriage to be got ready instead his wife told the servants "Go, and tell your master that Mrs Mardyn will never ride in a carriage belonging to me."
 Byron is then said to have responded that as Mrs. Mardyn was unable to obtain a conveyance to take her home then she should stay for dinner.
 When Lady Byron entered the room Byron introduced Mrs Mardyn to her; Lady Byron made some caustic comments about the character of the actress and left her home never to return.
 Byron, being innocent was stung by his wife's accusation and being too proud to defend himself against untruths was forced to see his wife leave.

-To his biographer Thomas Medwin Byron later claimed that the accusation regarding Charlotte Mardyn was an "unfounded calumny.
+To his biographer Thomas Medwin, Byron later claimed that the accusation regarding Charlotte Mardyn was an "unfounded calumny.
 Being on the committee of Drury-lane Theatre, I have no doubt that several actresses called on me; but as to Mrs. Mardyn, who was a beautiful woman. and might have been a dangerous visitress, I was scarcely acquainted (to speak) with her."
 Despite Byron's protestations of innocence, Mardyn was after booed off the stage when playing the Widow Brady in The Irish Widow while Byron himself received the same treatment in the streets.
 Despite the scandal Mardyn remained at Drury Lane through Autumn 1818-1819 at a salary of £20 a week.